awslabs/aws-ai-solution-kit/docs/en/faq.md

 ### What AWS Identity and Access Management (IAM) permissions are required to deploy the solution?

-The following permissions are required to deploy the solution and call the API via API Gateway after deployment, with **sagemaker:** limited to the **Image Super Resolution** API.
+The following permissions are required to deploy the solution and invoke the API via API Gateway after deployment, with **sagemaker:** only applicable to the **Image Super Resolution** API.

 | Actions |
 | ------------------------------------- |